 There are lots of categories of eligibility – about 12 – so a child may be eligible under speech/language, physical impairment, and many others (see our website).
-At this young age we often see children eligible under a category called early childhood developmental delay.
+At this young age, we often see children eligible under a category called early childhood developmental delay.
 So when there is a concern, the child will be evaluated or assessed in the area of development that is a concern.
-For example with language, a team will consider information from actually observing the child and understand performance on an evaluation tool, and if the child is in school or daycare, understand the performance in that setting, and include information from parents too.
+For example with language, a team will consider information from actually observing the child and understanding performance on an evaluation tool, and if the child is in school or daycare, understand the performance in that setting, and include information from parents too.
 The task is to determine whether there is an issue that is getting in the way of the child’s learning.
-That’s the key for special education eligibility.
+That’s the key to special education eligibility.

 How are you spreading the word about Build Up?